This post was updated on Mar 11, 2023

 Being in a codependent relationship can stop you from healing your past wounds.

-The best way is to take responsibility for that part of yourself that is no longer needed to provide survival.
+If you believe that you may be codependent, the best way to facilitate change is to take responsibility for that part of yourself that is no longer needed to provide survival.
 This means, releasing the survival pattern from childhood by exploring childhood issues.

 Sometimes it’s easier to want to change and take responsibility once you link your behavior to your childhood.
 I witnessed this when I worked with a woman who was in a relationship with a much older man.
 It started when they had an affair, and she left her husband for him.